 In final days of the 107th Congress, a substitute amendment to H.R.
 2373 was circulated for comment, but no formal consideration of it occurred before adjournment.
 Congressman Brady introduced a measure virtually identical to H.R.
 2373, as H.R.
-1227 in the 108th Congress, on March 12, 2003.
-Cosponsors of H.R.
-1227 eventually numbered 56, of whom 39 were original.
-The bill was referred to the Committee on Government Reform and then to the Subcommittee on Civil Service and Agency Organization, but no further action took place on H.R.
-1227.
+1227 in the 108th Congress, but the bill received no further action.